ncatlab/nlab-content/pages/721.md

 * Surjective [[topological submersion|topological submersions]]
 * Surjective [[local homeomorphism|local homeomorphisms]]

 An example for the category [[Diff]] of manifolds is the pretopology of [[surjective submersion]]s.
 All of these have covering families consisting of single morphisms.
-Such a pretopology is called a *singleton* pretopology (or, if you prefer the name [[coverage]], a singleton coverage).
+Such a pretopology is called a *singleton* pretopology (and, in particular, it is a *singleton coverage*).

-Most of the examples of [[coverage|coverages]] are in fact Grothendieck pretopologies.

 An example of a coverage that is not a pretopology is the coverage of [[good open cover]]s, say on [[Diff]].
 In general the pullback of a good open cover is just an [[open cover]], not necessarily still one where all finite non-empty intersections are contractible.